martinthomson/dap-dp-ext/draft-thomson-ppm-dap-dp-ext.md

 > when passed an ASCII-encoded {{?ASCII=RFC0020}} input of
 > 'no task_id'.

-Enforcing anti-replay for a report that is not bound to a specific task is challenging.
-An aggregator cannot constrain its search for duplicate reports to those that were submitted to the task.
+Removing the binding of reports to tasks means that a report might be aggregated across any task that permits the use of this extension.

+Binding reports to tasks is defense against attacks that misdirect reports to unintended reports, including those configured with weaker security margins.
+The best defense against this is to ensure that all tasks that use this are configured with roughly equivalent parameters.
+Spoiling of results through misdirection is safeguarded by the verification that is performed at the preparation phase of the VDAF.

+Enforcing anti-replay
+for tasks that are configured to accept reports with this extension cannot be applied on a per-task scope.
+A single anti-replay state MUST be used for all reports that include the late_binding report extension.

-This could greatly increase the cost of meeting anti-replay requirements.
+This could increase the cost of meeting anti-replay requirements.
 The intent with this extension is that additional constraints, such as one or more of the scoping extensions (see {{scoping}}), will be used to make it more feasible for an aggregator to comply with anti-replay requirements.

 # Privacy Budget Consumption {#budget}